 Table of Contents

 - What Is Caponata?
-A Classic Sicilian Eggplant Dish
+A Sicilian Aubergine and Tomato Stew

-- Caponata vs. Ratatouille – What’s the Difference?
+- Caponata vs. Ratatouille – Key Differences in Flavour and Ingredients

 - Recipe: Caponata with Pork Fennel Meatballs

 What Is Caponata?
-A Classic Sicilian Eggplant Dish
+A Sicilian Aubergine and Tomato Stew

 Caponata is a Sicilian dish made from aubergines and other vegetables such as celery and courgettes.
 The vegetables are stewed in a thick tomato sauce and seasoned with black olives and capers.
 Recipes for caponata vary between locals, with some adding carrots, peppers, potatoes, pine nuts and raisins.